marcomoauro/traffic-sign-dataset/README.md

 # Traffic Sign Dataset
 Dataset with Italian Traffic Signs, helpful for YOLO

-This dataset was created by four students of University of Roma 3 for a project of Machine Learning and Sistemi Intelligenti per Internet.\
+This dataset was created by four students of University of Roma 3 for a project on Machine Learning and Sistemi Intelligenti per Internet.\
 Images were collected from Google Maps and they were labelize with https://github.com/tzutalin/labelImg in a format helpful for training a YOLO neural network.